If you’re a woman over 50 at an important crossroads in your life —

 lightened by letting go of what you don’t want anymore, clear about what you do want, and uplifted by the support of our circle of women.
 You will have in hand the vision and plan you created for the next step of your wondrous life journey.

-The attractive university town of Boulder, Colorado provides the gorgeous aspen-filled mountain backdrop for our inner explorations.
+The attractive university town of Boulder, Colorado provides the spring flower-filled mountain backdrop for our inner explorations.
 On arrival, you’ll quickly see why it’s been dubbed one of the most livable cities in the U.S. Locals have a mad crush on the outdoors, healthy lifestyles abound, and adventure is available at every turn.

 Rushing through town is pristine Boulder Creek and myriad hiking trails lead into the foothills in almost every direction.
 For more local adventure, you can explore the city itself, including downtown’s charming Pearl Street Mall, where you’ll find a wide variety of great shops, eateries and brew pubs.